Mortgage Discharge Forms

 Are you selling your property or refinancing your home loan?

-You will need to notify your current lender that the mortgage they hold is going to be discharged and that your loan will be repaid.
+You will need to provide a mortgage discharge form and notify your current lender that the mortgage they hold is going to be discharged and that your loan will be repaid.

 Is your new mortgage the best deal available?

 Are you sure that the loan you are refinancing to is the best one for your situation?

 As a specialist mortgage broking company we have access to some refinancing options that are very competitive and that are not available through a number of other mortgage brokers.

 - Negotiated Interest Rates: If you’re seeking a large home loan then we can negotiate a special interest rate discount for you.

 - Low Valuation: We can order free valuations with several lenders before submitting a loan application and then pick the lender that comes back with the highest valuation.